 The Council of Ministers has approved, today, the update of the Guaranteed Minimum Monthly Remuneration (aka Minimum Wage) to EUR 635 (six hundred and thirty-five euros), effective on 1 January 2020.

-The XXII Government has included the sustained raise of the minimum wage in its Program.
+The XXII Government has included the sustained rise of the minimum wage in its Program.

-Given the above the minimum wage in the Autonomous Region of Madeira, which currently is of EUR 615, is expected to be raised by Regional Government around the same time as the national minimum wage.
+Given the above, the minimum wage in the Autonomous Region of Madeira, which currently is EUR 615, is expected to be raised by Regional Government around the same time as the national minimum wage.

-All companies, including those incorporated within the framework of the International Business Center of Madeira are required to update the wages of its workers who get paid the minimum wag
+All companies, including those incorporated within the framework of the International Business Center of Madeira, are required to update the wages of its workers who get paid the minimum wag

 Miguel Pinto-Correia holds a Master Degree in International Economics and European Studies from ISEG – Lisbon School of Economics & Management and a Bachelor Degree in Economics from Nova School of Business and Economics.
 He is a permanent member of the Order of the Economists (Ordem dos Economistas)… Read more